AND Festival 2012 \\ Manchester, UK \\ 29 August – 02 September

 29 August – 02 September 2012 In the summer of 2012, Abandon Normal Devices invited visitors to experience a festival that highlighted…More

 AND specializes in a celebration of live, interactive and misfit cinema.
 AND 2012’s programme was transmitted online and across Manchester to karaoke…More

-#1 The Art of Success 30 August 2012 We often have romanticised preconceptions of artists as impoverished yet passionate creators, but how…More
+#1 The Art of Success We often have romanticised preconceptions of artists as impoverished yet passionate creators, but how does this work…More

 What is glitch aesthetics?
 Is dropping data like dropping acid?
 And who is The Artist 2.0?
 Grab your datamoshing goggles and have your questions answered by this online project and exhibition from net art pioneer Mark Amerika.

 Featuring digital video art, digitally manipulated still images, game design, stand-up comedy, sound art, electronic literature and a mock museum catalogue in free e-book and print-on-demand editions.More

 It’s a scientific fact that teen brains are particularly alive, active and sensitive; fast, risking-taking blobs that make creative and sometimes bizarre leaps, giving them an evolutionary edge.

 Putting these highly adaptable brains to the test, we’ve assembled a teen panel to answer your problems at a special event at First Street.
 Submit online, then see our teens in action on 01 Sep.More

 Commissioned to tour the North West of England in 2012, Mobile Republic travelled to Whitehaven, Blackburn, Preston, Beacons Festival in the Yorkshire…More